meg768/installing-new-rpi-from-scratch/README.md

 ## Node

-For Pi Model 3 the following may be used.
+For Pi Model 3 or 4 the following may be used.

 ````bash
 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -